nealcaren/fightordie/_sources/Volumes/12/03/open_letter.md

 4. A proportional share in the benefits of all public expenditures.
 5. Education according to ability and aptitude.

-With these rights we correlate our duties as men and citizens—the abolition of poverty, the emancipation of women, the suppression of crime and the overcoming of ignorance.
+With these rights we correlate our duties as men and citizens---the abolition of poverty, the emancipation of women, the suppression of crime and the overcoming of ignorance.

 The <span style="font-variant:small-caps;">Crisis</span> assumes---indeed, it knows---that in these matters you believe substantially, as we do, and that the real differences between us, if there be such, lie in matters of present emphasis and present procedure.